huggingface/hub-docs/docs/hub/unity-sentis.md

 ## Running the model
 Always refer to the instructions on the model card.
 It is expected that you have some knowledge of Unity and some basic knowledge of C#.

-First, open Unity 2023 or above and create a new scene.
+1. Open Unity 2023 or above and create a new scene.

+2. Install the ``com.unity.sentis`` package from the [package manager](https://docs.unity3d.com/Manual/upm-ui-quick.html).

-In general, you will want to download your model files (``*.sentis``) and data files and put them in the StreamingAssets folder which is a subfolder inside the Assets folder.
+3. Download your model files (``*.sentis``) and data files and put them in the StreamingAssets folder which is a subfolder inside the Assets folder.
 (If this folder does not exist you can create it).

-Next place your C# file on an object in the scene such as the Main Camera.
+4. Place your C# file on an object in the scene such as the Main Camera.

-Refer to the model card to see if there are any other objects you need to create in the scene.
+5. Refer to the model card to see if there are any other objects you need to create in the scene.

 In most cases, we only provide the basic implementation to get you up and running.
 It is up to you to find creative uses.
 For example, you may want to combine two or more models to do interesting things.